KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 [kamran@kworkhorse ~]$
 ```

 You will notice that the **"ClusterIP"** and the **"EXTERNAL-IP"** have the same IP address, as shown in the `kubectl get svc` command's output above.
-On a normal kubernetes cluster, these will be different, but on this cluster, they are same.
+On a normal kubernetes cluster, these will be different, but on this (minikube) cluster, they are same.
 There is a reason for that.
-Minikube uses these **"EXTERNAL-IPs"** as mere **"labels"**.
-On the host, it sets a route for this network range to be sent to the minikube VM's IP address.
+As part of the tricks it performs, minikube uses these **"EXTERNAL-IPs"** as mere **"labels"**.
+On the host, it sets a network route for this network range to be sent to the minikube VM's IP address.
+Then, on the VM itself, it sets up some IPTables rules.
 As soon as the traffic reaches the minikube VM, the `iptables` rules setup by the minikube's LoadBalancer controller takes the traffic and sends (DNAT) those packets to the actual pods.

 Here are the iptables rules from the minikube VM, after a service (`nginx`) has been setup as `type:LoadBalancer` :